rweather/cat-technical-information/README.md

 hexadecimal by hand.

 My hand-written notes are incomplete but I do have a large chunk of the original BASIC ROM's in my notes.
-However, without the original ROM's and a working Cat, there just isn't enough information to reproduce BASIC and other parts of the system.

 ## License